 Barbara moved from the Chairmanship of the Board of Directors to the role of President and CEO in March 2013.
 This created a smooth transition of Directors and key staff, as the Albrecht Center adjusted to its new adoption facility and its expanded role in offering affordable and accessible spay and neuter surgery through its high volume surgical clinic.

 Sarah joined the Albrecht Center team in 2012 as Volunteer Coordinator; recruiting, training, scheduling and encouraging supporters to volunteer their talents and skills to help pets in need.
 During this time, she also proved her knowledge of all things digitally oriented and showed affordable ways to gather support, garner donations, and increase awareness through technology, resulting in a promotion to Marketing Director in 2015.
-Three short years later, she filled what is now her current role with the organization, Operations Manager.
-Sarah lives in Aiken with her husband Tom, their three Albrecht Center adopted cats, Bastian, Luna & Grady, plus two-four former feral cats who take advantage of the shelter and consistent meals.
+Three years later, she filled what is now her current role with the organization, Operations Manager, and earned her Certified Animal Welfare Administrator credential in January of 2022.
+Sarah lives in Aiken with her husband Tom, their three adopted cats: Bastian, Luna & Grady, plus three former feral cats: Phoebe, Big Boy & Willow, who are happy to take advantage of the shelter and consistent meals.

 Henri is often one of the first faces you’ll see when entering our lobby.
 She’s friendly, loves treats and back scratches and makes everyone smile.

 Henri came to us as a stray in the summer of 2014.
 Our Shelter Manager immediately fell head-over-heels in love with her and decided to adopt her.
 Since then, Henri has accompanied Sybil to work daily and serves as our shelter mascot, staff and volunteer motivator and public greeter.

 VET CARE CENTER TEAM

 THRIFT STORE TEAM

 STOCK ROOM ASSOCIATE